-Best OBS Settings for Twitch (2026 Guide)
+Best OBS Settings for Twitch (2026) – Stop Dropped Frames Fast

 Best OBS Settings for Twitch (Quick Setup – 1080p 60fps)

-Short answer: If you want stable 1080p 60fps on Twitch in 2026, use:
+Short answer: For stable 1080p60 on Twitch in 2026, use:

-- Bitrate: 6000 kbps (Twitch maximum for non-partners)
+- Bitrate: 6000 kbps (typical max for non-partners)

 - B-frames: 2